Community Behavioral Standards

 We realize that some individuals may decide to use substances in violation of Housing & Residential Life’s Community Behavioral Standards, the Student Conduct Code, and state and federal law.
 Should you choose to do so, we urge you to act responsibly.
 Be aware of your surroundings, your personal health and safety, and the impact that your choice will have on other individuals, neighborhoods, and the overall community.
 If you decide to use these substances, be prepared to take responsibility for your behavior, as Housing & Residential Life and the University will hold you accountable.
 You may also face potential legal consequences imposed by the City of Minneapolis/Hennepin County, the City of St. Paul/Ramsey County, or the State of Minnesota.

-Help Your Neighbor: Medical Amnesty for Alcohol-Related Health Emergencies
+Medical Amnesty for Alcohol-Related Health Emergencies

 Acute intoxication is a serious matter.
 It is the cause of numerous injuries and deaths across the United States every year.
 If you see another student or member of the University community who is in need of medical care and support related to the consumption of alcohol or other substances, seek help immediately by calling 911.
-If the emergency happens in the residential community, contact UMPD by calling 911 and alert the Community Advisor on duty in the building.
+If an emergency happens in the residential community, contact UMPD by calling 911 and alert the Community Advisor on duty in the building.

 The University of Minnesota's Student Conduct Code and Housing & Residential Life's Community Behavioral Standards are aligned with Minnesota's Medical Amnesty statutes in both spirit and substance.
 This means that Housing & Residential Life will not apply disciplinary sanctions for underage possession and consumption of alcohol if a student contacts a 911 operator to report that they or another student is in need of medical assistance for an immediate health or safety concern.
 To be eligible for Medical Amnesty under state law and institutional policy, the following conditions must apply: